Slaughter16/Proxmox-Networking-Lab/README.md

 ---

 🧱 Lab Topology
-Proxmox VE Host
+- Proxmox VE Host
-Running multiple VMs and LXC containers with vmbr0 (LAN) and vmbr1 (WAN) Linux bridges.
+Running multiple VMs and LXC containers with vmbr0 (WAN) and vmbr1 (LAN) Linux bridges.

-pfSense (Firewall/Router)
+- pfSense (Firewall/Router)
 Core of the lab's network segmentation and routing.

-VLAN10 - Clients
+- VLAN10 - Clients
 Hosts user machines like Windows 10 and Debian Admin.

-VLAN20 - Server
+- VLAN20 - Server
 Dedicated to infrastructure services and vulnerable machines.

-VLAN30 - Security
+- VLAN30 - Security
 Isolated for security monitoring and penetration testing.